 While this is a valid question, we want to completely rid our minds of the idea of “normal” as it relates to sex.
 Like sexual interests and desires, sex drive varies greatly from one person to the next — and from one point in our lives to another.

 There is no wrong level of libido.
 Having sex every day is normal, having sex once a month is normal, and never having sex is also extremely valid.
-The only potential concern with a low (or high) libido is if it negatively affects your quality of life.
+The only potential concern with a low (or high, or decreased) libido is if it negatively affects your quality of life.

 If you are interested in experiencing more desire for sex than you currently are, that is the only reason you should look into strategies to boost libido — not because anyone else tells you that you should.